Malpractice Insurance for Psychotherapists

 Crisis & Suicide Risk Inadequate assessment or intervention for suicidal ideation or self-harm risk.
 High-severity outcomes; adds 25–60% to premiums without documented safety planning.

-Duty to Report/Warn Failure to report child/elder abuse or credible threats of harm to others.
+Duty to Report / Warn Failure to report child/elder abuse or credible threats of harm to others.
 Mandatory reporting exposure; increases rates 20–45% in certain jurisdictions.

 Trauma-Focused Therapy Intense work with PTSD or dissociation risking re-traumatization or regression claims.
 Elevated acuity; surcharges 25–50% requiring specialized training disclosure.

-Couples/Family Therapy Confidentiality conflicts, alliance imbalances, or post-separation disputes.
+Couples / Family Therapy Confidentiality conflicts, alliance imbalances, or post-separation disputes.
 Complex dynamics; adds 15–40% due to multiple parties involved.

 Teletherapy Practice Technology failures, cross-jurisdiction licensure, or privacy breaches in virtual sessions.
-Rapidly growing risk; 20–40% surcharge often needing cyber rider.
+Rapidly growing risk; 20–40% surcharge often needing a cyber rider.

 ⬆ Back to contents